Skew RSK and the switching on ballot tableau pairs

-On skew tableaux there are two types of insertion: external and internal \cite{SS} both of which are based on the usual Schensted insertion operation.
+On skew tableaux there are two types of insertion \cite{ss}: external and internal both of which are based on the usual Schensted insertion operation.
+However the corresponding procedures on a skew tableau $T$ are different.
 The former proceeds very similarly to the usual Schensted insertion.
-The latter has two main steps, firstly one chooses an inner corner (see Section \ref{sec:innercorner}) of the skew tableau $T$ and bumps its entry, and, secondly, one inserts the bumped entry externally, in the row immediately below, in the usual manner.
+The later has two main steps, firstly one chooses an \emph{inner corner} of $T$ (see Section \ref{sec:innercorner} for the definition) and bumps its entry, and, secondly, one inserts the bumped entry externally, in the row immediately below, in the usual manner.
 Eventually the bumping route lands at the end of some row of $T$ where the last bumped entry settles and thus added at the end of that row of $T$.
-The internal row insertion operation adds one box, the vacant box, to the inner shape which in turn expands the outer shape in one box, the last bumped entry, but without contributing with a new element to the multiset of entries of $T$.
-The internal insertion procedure on a skew-tableau is an iteration of the internal row insertion operation and requires {\em a priori} in each iterative step an inner corner.
-Such information is encoded in the Sagan-Stanley skew RSK correspondence \cite{SS} by a second skew-tableau, sharing the inner border with the first.
-The internal row insertion order in the first skew tableau is provided by a word listing the row indices of the entries of the second skew-tableau in the standard order (see sections \ref{sec:2}, \ref{sec:innercorner}).
-The internal insertion procedure is not independent of the order of the inner corners chosen.
-However, Theorem \ref{th:U}, Section \ref{sec:innercorner}, tells the Knuth class of an internal row insertion order word provides a set of internal insertion order words preserving the $P$-tableau in the Sagan-Stanley skew RSK correspondence when the matrix word is empty \cite{SS,rssw}.
-The Knuth commutativity of internal insertion operations, Lemma \ref{lem:knuth-intern3} and Theorem \ref{th:U}, is the key fact in the main Theorem \ref{th:main}, Section \ref{sec:5}, to show that switching, on ballot tableau pairs of partition shape, can be rephrased in the language of internal row insertion.
+The \emph{internal row insertion operation}, denoted $\phi_i$ if the row coordinate of the vacated inner corner is $i$ (see Definition \ref{def:operator}), is two-fold, adds one box, the vacant box, to the inner shape which in turn expands the outer shape in one box, the last bumped entry, but, contrary to the external insertion, without contributing with a new element to the multiset of entries of $T$.